DS-Homebrew/DLDI/README.md

 - `scrb`: SuperCard Rumble SD card
     - By Barni
 	- Source code is not provided
+- `template`: DLDI template
+    - Use this to create a new DLDI driver
 - `tt_sd`: DSTT Wood4TT version
     - Taken from Wood4TT 1.25
 	- Unknown how different this driver actually is